greenbone/docs/src/common/container/workflows.md

 docker-compose -f $DOWNLOAD_DIR/docker-compose.yml -p greenbone-community-edition run --rm gvm-tools
 ```

-Afterwards a bash shell is provided and `gvm-cli`, `gvm-pyshell` or `gvm-script`
+Afterwards, a bash shell is provided and `gvm-cli`, `gvm-pyshell` or `gvm-script`
 can be run.
-For example
+For example:

 ```{code-block} shell
 ---